Half-Term Survival Guide

 The Electric Woods return to Robin Hill with some oriental flair.
 As the woodlands and hills get transported to China, you can see amazing light shows inspired by Chinese culture, digital displays featuring dancing lions and things to glare and gawk at every turn.

 Monkey Haven, Newport – Thurs 14 – Sun 24 Feb

 It’s Love Week at the Island’s Monkey Haven and all the simians are getting involved in the action.
-With heart-warming animal rescue stories, including a tale about Djimmy and his squeaky pig, plus Love Shakes in the cafe you’ll be all aflutter with these cute little critters.
+With heart-warming animal rescue stories, plenty of fluffy monkeys and feathery owls to meet and coo over, plus Love Shakes in the cafe you’ll be all aflutter with these cute little critters.

 Paulton’s Park, Ower – Sun 17 – Mon 25 Feb